Key fundamentals, requirements and challenges for efficient and secure Bitcoin mining today

 Generation of new bitcoins and rewards

-Mining is the only mechanism by which create new bitcoins, assigning them as a reward to miners who validate blocks correctly.
+Mining is the only mechanism by which they create new bitcoins, assigning them as a reward to miners who validate blocks correctly.

 Practical considerations for mining Bitcoin